jes/hardbin/README.md

 ## How it works

 The hardbin code is served out of IPFS.
 The user then inputs the content.
-When the content is published, a key is generated and the content is encrypted in javascript in the browser.
+When the content is published, a key is generated using the ```crypto.getRandomValues()``` API and the content is encrypted in javascript in the browser using AES-256 via [Crypto-JS](https://github.com/brix/crypto-js).
 The new content is then pushed to the IPFS gateway.

-The decryption key is passed in the URL fragment, and the URL can be shared with others.
+The decryption key is passed in the URL fragment, and the URL can be shared with anybody.

 As long as the IPFS gateway is not compromised, and the user visits a known-good hash in the first place, there is no possibility for anybody